Choosing the right name

 Your company name is the first thing ACRA checks, the first thing a bank sees, and the first impression you make on clients.
 Restricted words, existing names and trademark conflicts are the three reasons applications get rejected.

 Your company name must be unique on the ACRA register, free of restricted words, and not offensive or misleading.
-Submit a name application via BizFile+ for S$15 — approval takes as little as one hour.
+Submit a name application via Bizfile for S$15 — approval takes as little as one hour.
 Once approved, the name is reserved for 120 days.
-Choose a name that also works as a domain and on social media before you apply.

 ACRA's Naming Rules — What Your Company Name Must Satisfy